Leaflet: Information for the user

 If you experience an unexpected worsening of cough and shortness of breath, inform your doctor immediately.

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-Pregnancy, lactation, and fertility
+Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-The medication is excreted in breast milk.
+The medicine is excreted in breast milk.

-Driving and operating machines
+Driving and using machines

-Remember to take your medication.
+Remember to take your medicine.

-Septrin Pediatric 20 mg/100 mg tablets should be administered preferably after food intake.
+Septrin Pediatric 20 mg/100 mg tablets will be administered preferably after food intake.
 Swallow the tablets with a sufficient amount of liquid.
 If desired, the specified doses can be taken diluted in a small amount of water.

 Your doctor will prescribe the most appropriate pharmaceutical form of Septrin according to age, weight, and dose.

-Standard Dose
+Standard dosage

 160 mg of trimethoprim/800 mg of sulfamethoxazole/12 hours (2 tablets of Septrin 80 mg/400 mg tablets every 12 hours or 1 tablet of Septrin Forte 160 mg/800 mg tablets every 12 hours or 20 ml of Septrin Pediatric 8 mg/40 mg/ml oral suspension every 12 hours or 8 tablets of Septrin Pediatric 20 mg/100 mg every 12 hours).